emildemata/githubproject/README.md

 # githubproject
-this our sample code for githubproject to Learn Computer Today
+- this our sample code for githubproject to Learn Computer Today
+- please clone this repository to your "repo" and edit the html file